 B2B Sales Funnel

 Consider an example of a Software-as-a-Service or SaaS business that is selling an automation platform designed for marketing purposes.
-The business intends to attract and retain a larger number of customers by utilising a more streamlined Sales Pipeline process.
+This B2B business intends to attract and retain a larger number of customers by utilising a more streamlined Sales Pipeline process.
 The process starts by a display of many Facebook ads to its prospective audience.
 Here are the four key stages to this Sales Funnel example:

 a) Awareness Stage: The targeted ads will appear to potential customers who have interest in the relevant subjects while they are scrolling their Facebook feeds.
 Once they are roped in, they gain awareness of the SaaS company and are subjected to viewing many ads in a short span of time.
 They ultimately end up clicking on at least one ad.
 This is the point in the first stage, where the prospective customer is in the Sales Funnel.